ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 5. Optionally enable fast provisioning of virtual machines (VMs).
 6. For VDCs that are not highly available, review your options for a network edge.
    * To order a network edge, ensure that the toggle for **Create with network edge** is on and complete the following steps.
       1. Select the network connection for the edge.
-If the Cloud Director site is a private-only connection, the **Private only** option is available.
+If the Cloud Director site is a private-only connection, the **Private only** option is required.
       2. Specify the edge type.
 Edge storage costs might occur.
    * To order without a network edge, turn off **Create with network edge**.
 This option is suitable for centralized networking administration and control over multiple VDCs.
 7. Review the included services, cost, accept the terms, and click **Create** to submit the VDC order.